 - modified food starch and vinegar

-There is no way to cure allergies to a food product like corn, but there are ways to reduce the risks of allergic reactions.
+Most people with food allergies are unlikely to be fully cured, but there are ways to reduce the risks of allergic reactions.

 If you have already suffered a severe allergic reaction to corn in the past, wear a medical bracelet or necklace.
 This will help others know that you have an allergy to corn.
 The medical bracelet or necklace is helpful in situations where you have a strong allergic reaction and can’t communicate to others about your condition.